 Buying a car Top 10 MPV buying tips

-Small but well-formed: Vauxhall Meriva
+Small but well-formed MPV: Vauxhall Meriva

 1. Size matters

-2. Five, six or seven seats?
+2. Five or seven seats?

 You could argue that MPVs are all about their seats.
 Every single MPV has something clever to offer in the seating department, but there are a surprising variety of different ways of designing flexible seating - and some will suit certain families better than others.
-Here are some things to look out for.

-Sliding rear seats can be a real bonus.
-You can push them back to increase rear legroom or slide them forwards to improve boot space.
+Sliding rear seats can be a real bonus; you can push them back to increase rear legroom, or slide them forwards to improve boot space.
 Some cars also offer a small degree of recline on the rear seats – a good feature to stop kids’ heads lolling forwards if they fall asleep.

 MPVs are all about space and versatility

-If you need even more luggage space, look for cars with roof rails as standard - typically you can add up to around 100kg of luggage on rails in roof-top boxes.
+If you need even more luggage space, look for cars with roof rails as standard - you can typically add up to around 100kg of luggage on rails in roof-top boxes.